 The number of lumens per watt will determine the efficiency of the LEDs that you are using.
 This number is constantly increasing as LED technology increases, with industry standards sitting around 100-125 lumen/watt.
 This means if you are using a 10W fixture you should expect to see an output of 1000 lumens.

 While more bulbs usually sound better and mean more light, with LEDs, it’s not so simple.
-Over time, the color temperature of an LED will change and become inconsistent with neighboring LEDs, which gives you a light fixture that looks strange and less appealing to observers.
-Quality LEDs that have been carefully selected will retain their color longer but still have eventual degradation.
-Therefore if you have a fixture with a lot of small inexpensive LEDs, there is greater likelihood of discoloration.
+Over time, the color temperature of an LED will change and become inconsistent with neighbouring LEDs, which gives you a light fixture that looks strange and less appealing to observers.
+Quality LEDs that have been carefully selected will retain their colour longer but still have eventual degradation.
+Therefore if you have a fixture with a lot of small inexpensive LEDs, there is greater likelihood of discolouration.
 So why not go with a single high power LED?
 First of all, LEDs run hot, and while using lots of small LEDs are great at spreading heat over a larger area, one big high power LED focuses all that heat into one small space, requiring much larger heat distribution measures.
 It is important to meet somewhere in the middle with a few medium power LEDs per fixture.

 Questions to ask when looking for a quality LED fixture:

 - Is the LED fixture certified for safety by UL or an equal independent third party safety organization?

 - What is the power output in watts, output in lumens, and how many LEDs are contained in the fixture?